aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-databar-aspect-ratio-customization/_index.md

 ### 1. Install Aspose.BarCode for .NET

 Make sure you have Aspose.BarCode for .NET installed on your system.
-You can download it from the official website [here](https://releases.aspose.com/barcode/net/).
+You can download it from the website [here](https://releases.aspose.com/barcode/net/).

 ### 2. Create a .NET Project